STAR-PORT/ARMOR/README.md

 Alternatively, you can download the git repository (available from [Github](https://github.com/STAR-PORT/ARMOR/)) as an archive and uncompress it on your computer.
-You should have four files:
+You should have six files:
   - LICENCE
   - ARMOR.ipynb
   - ARMOR.py
+  - ARMOR.exe
+  - Screenshot_App.png
   - README.md

 ### Installing requirements